iehgit/nontree/README.md

 - [matplotlib](https://pypi.org/project/matplotlib/) to plot graphs of the tree layout, such as the one shown above.
 It is used by the module `visualize`.
 - [numba](https://pypi.org/project/numba/) to speed up (jit-compile) some of the calculations for circular collision detection.
-It get's detected/used automatically, without need for configuration or passing options.
+It gets detected/used automatically, without need for configuration or passing options.

 ### Installation
 You can get the raw files from the git repository: